 DJ Riki Rocket: It’s a big and wonderful world and there is room for you to shine.
 If your local music venue doesn’t book you or appreciate your style, then throw your net wider.
 Network online, find promoters and event managers who you think you’d be a good fit with and ask for future gigs, find mentors, create and share your work, and never take criticism personally.

-Flygirl: The Vancouver Pride theme this year is Together Again, as Pride, and the whole country, return to more in-person events.
-How did Covid and the shift to virtual events affect you as an artist?
+Flygirl: How did Covid and the shift to virtual events affect you as an artist?
 As a person?
 Did you find you were able to be creative during the isolation times, or was it a challenge?
 Are there any lessons or learnings you want to share from that time?